rust-lang/rust/doc/tutorial-tasks.md

 # fn some_expensive_computation(_i: uint) -> int { 42 }
 ~~~

-Here we transfer ownership of the channel into a new `SharedChan`
+Here we transfer ownership of the channel into a new `SharedChan` value.
+Like
-value.
-Like `Chan`, `SharedChan` is a non-copyable, owned type
+`Chan`, `SharedChan` is a non-copyable, owned type (sometimes also referred to
-(sometimes also referred to as an 'affine' or 'linear' type).
-Unlike
+as an *affine* or *linear* type).
+Unlike with `Chan`, though, the programmer
-`Chan` though, `SharedChan` may be duplicated with the `clone()`
+may duplicate a `SharedChan`, with the `clone()` method.
+A cloned
-method.
-A cloned `SharedChan` produces a new handle to the same
+`SharedChan` produces a new handle to the same channel, allowing multiple
-channel, allowing multiple tasks to send data to a single port.
+tasks to send data to a single port.
+Between `spawn`, `stream` and
-Between `spawn`, `stream` and `SharedChan` we have enough tools
+`SharedChan`, we have enough tools to implement many useful concurrency
-to implement many useful concurrency patterns.
+patterns.

 Note that the above `SharedChan` example is somewhat contrived since
 you could also simply use three `stream` pairs, but it serves to
 illustrate the point.
-For reference, written with multiple streams it
+For reference, written with multiple streams, it
 might look like the example below.

 ~~~